scholacantorum/public-site/sing/index.md

 # Sing with Schola Cantorum!

-Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 58th season, &ldquo;There will be Songs!&rdquo; We are currently enjoying a live and in-person season.
+Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 58th season, &ldquo;There will be Songs!&rdquo; We are currently enjoying a (mostly) live and in-person season, as circumstances permit.

 <h2>Auditions</h2>
-<p>Interested singers are invited to join Schola Cantorum for the first rehearsal for the third concert of the season, <b><i>Sacred Spaces</i></b>, at <b>7:15 PM</b> on <b>Monday, January 10, 2022</b> at <a href="https://www.laumc.org" target="_blank">Los Altos United Methodist Church</a>.
+<p>Interested singers are invited to join Schola Cantorum for the first rehearsal for the third concert of the season, <b><i>Sacred Spaces</i></b>, at <b>7:30 PM</b> on <b>Monday, January 10, 2022</b>.
+This rehearsal will be held <a href="https://www.google.com/url?q=https://csueb.zoom.us/j/89654272565?pwd%3DblVZY1RpZnRvQmtwT2VONCtIN0F2Zz09&sa=D&source=calendar&usd=2&usg=AOvVaw1_moN-Ux377l65t8JMZB7J" target="_blank">via Zoom at this link</a>.
+When we can safely resume in-person rehearsals, they will be held at <a href="https://www.laumc.org" target="_blank">Los Altos United Methodist Church</a>.
 Singers will have the opportunity to meet members of the choir and experience the joy and energy of Schola Cantorum.
-Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>Please bring a mask and proof that you&rsquo;re fully vaccinated (including booster shots if applicable)!</b></p>
+Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>For in-person rehearsals, please bring a mask and proof that you&rsquo;re fully vaccinated (including booster shots if you&rsquo;re eligible for them).</b></p>

 <p>Individual auditions include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.</p>